Fruit Dehydration

 If it feels sticky or moist at all?
 It needs a little more time in the dehydrator!

-Common Mistakes That Lead to Mold (and How to Avoid Them)
+Top Mistakes That Cause Mold (and How to Prevent Them)

 Nobody wants to open a jar of beautiful dried fruit and find mold. 😬